About The Montana Grain Elevator Association

 Anheuser-Busch

 Katelin was born and raised on a wheat and cattle ranch in Molt, MT.
 She then graduated from MSU-Bozeman with an Agricultural Business degree.
-She is now the elevator manager for Busch Ag in Fairfield and Conrad.
-She lives on the Fairfield bench with her husband and son where they raise cattle and horses.
+She began her career in 2013 with A-B as a Field Representative and then she managed two barley receiving elevators in Fairfield and Conrad.
+Katelin now works as the Montana Regional Agronomy Manager.
+She lives on the Fairfield bench with her husband and 2 kids where they raise cattle and hay.

 Jarvis Frank